Sexual harassment: United Kingdom

 The Discrimination Act of 1975 was modified to establish sexual harassment as a form of discrimination in 1986.
 It states that harassment occurs where there is unwanted conduct on the ground of a person's sex or unwanted conduct of a sexual nature and that conduct has the purpose or effect of violating a person's dignity, or of creating an intimidating, hostile, degrading, humiliating or offensive environment for them.
 If an employer treats someone less favourably because they have rejected, or submitted to, either form of harassment described above, this is also harassment.
 In March 2021, a study by UN Women UK found out that 97% of young women 18-24 have experienced some sort of sexual harassment.

 Sexual harassment is also now considered discrimination under the Equality Act 2010.
 The Equality Act 2010 merged over 116 separate pieces of legislation under one act that protects the rights of citizens and promotes equality for all people.
+The new law strengthened the protection of individuals from discrimination in a number of areas.
+It is designed to protect individuals from discrimination on the basis of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation.
+It covers a wide range of areas, including employment, education, housing, public accommodations, and the provision of goods and services.
+Under the Equality Act 2010, it is unlawful to discriminate against someone on the basis of any of these protected characteristics.
+This includes direct discrimination, indirect discrimination, harassment, and victimization.
+The Act also places a duty on public authorities, such as local councils and government departments, to consider the impact of their policies and decisions on people who have protected characteristics, and to take steps to promote equality of opportunity and to eliminate discrimination.

-Although this act is in place, many are pushing the UK government to put even more policies in place to stop sexual harassment in the workplace.
+Although the 2010 Equality Act is in place, many are pushing the UK government to put even more policies in place to stop sexual harassment in the workplace.
 One group in particular, "This is Not Working", acts because according to recent surveys done by the Women and Equalities Committee, workplace sexual harassment is still very prevalent, even with the current legislation.
 The movement pushes for even more employers to take responsibility and proactively prevent sexual harassment.